Chaklader/landmark-classification-cnn/NOTES.md

 ```

 Note that this is different than using model.eval() (which would put the entire model in evaluation mode).
 You can
-invert
-this operation by putting the BatchNorm layer back into training mode: model.bn.train().
+invert this operation by putting the BatchNorm layer back into training mode: model.bn.train().

-Understanding the Architecture We Are Using
 When doing transfer learning, in many cases you need to know the layout of the architecture you are using so you can
-decide
-what to freeze or not to freeze.
-In particular, you often need either the name or the position of a specific layer in
+decide what to freeze or not to freeze.
+In particular, you often need either the name or the position of a specific
-the
-network.

-As usual, we do not encourage the use of print(model) as the output there does NOT necessarily correspond to the
+layer in the network.
+As usual, we do not encourage the use of print(model) as the output there does NOT necessarily
-execution
-path coded in the forward method.
-Instead, use the documentation of the model or export the model and visualize it with
+correspond to the execution path coded in the forward method.
+Instead, use the documentation of the model or export the
-Netron(opens in a new tab) as explained in the next subsection.
+model and visualize it with Netron(opens in a new tab) as explained in the next subsection.

-Visualizing an Architecture with Netron
+### Visualizing an Architecture with Netron

 Netron is a web app, so you do not need to install anything locally.
 First we need to export the model:

 ```